 You can only dodge and counter the moves from the enemies that are in front of you.
 If you let them encircle you, they’ll be attacking from all sides.
 Try staying at one end of the battle.
 However, you can use this strategy to your advantage as well.
 If you see a foe distracted and away from his team, surround him along with your teammates and finish him off.

 Positioning is key, so make sure you’re in the most advantageous spot for the battle to be in your favor.

 Sometimes during the battle, you can end up hitting your teammates and friends unintentionally.
 You should avoid this mistake at all costs as it can punish you and points will also be excluded from your score.
 While fighting shoulder to shoulder with your enemies, avoid slashing at all costs.

 Aim, Set and Throw!

-Throwing is a major part of Chivalry 2 combat.
-You can push G to throw weapons or items.
+Throwing a weapon is a major part of combat in the game.
+You can push G to throw weapons or items in Chivalry 2.
 This is an effective strategy while dealing with enemies who try to run away from you.
 You can also throw items at vulnerable players from a distance.

 The footman subclass has some interesting items such as javelins and throwing axes as primary weapons that you can throw.
 If your stars don’t align, then try being a nine-year-old and start throwing any throwable that you can find.